ned2/slapdash/README.md

 3. Create  your pages in `pages.py`.
 4. Add your pages to the `urls` attribute in `router.py`.
 5. Add desired pages to `NAV_ITEMS` (if using a navbar) in `settings.py`.
+6. Add additional CSS to `static/custom.css`.
-6. Modify any additional settings in settings.py as desired.
+7. Modify any additional settings in settings.py as desired.
 (The only other one you will likely definitely need to change is TITLE).
-7. Run the app either with `python run_flask.py (--debug)` or by targeting a WSGI server at `wsgi.py`.
+8. Run the app either with `python run_flask.py (--debug)` or by targeting a WSGI server at `wsgi.py`.